-Clean the radiator at regular intervals to prevent overheating of the engine due to inadequate cooling.

-Use a garden hose with low water pressure, for example, for this purpose.
+Clean the radiator regularly to prevent overheating of the engine due to inadequate cooling.
+For example, use a garden hose with low water pressure.

-Bending of radiator fins
+Bending of radiator finsDamage to radiator fins

-Damage to radiator fins

 Take care not to bend the radiator fins when cleaning.